Bowel cancer surgery

 • If the cancer is very small you may only need a small surgical procedure to remove it (local resection).

-• You may have a stoma after surgery − an opening on your tummy that lets poo leave your bowel into a bag.
+• After your surgery you may have a stoma − an opening on your tummy that lets poo leave your bowel into a bag.

 Types of surgery for bowel cancer